pablod1/EDA-Cryptocurrency/README.md

 ![crypto](https://www.criptonoticias.com/wp-content/uploads/2022/04/precio-bitcoin-primera-semana-verde-1140x570.jpg)
-The purpose of the project is to perform an exlporatory Data Analysis of the cryptocurrency market with the help of an interactive dashboard.
+The purpose of the project is to perform an exploratory Data Analysis of the cryptocurrency market with the help of an interactive dashboard.

 # Languages
 * The entire project is coded in Python.